-We then report a series of findings suggesting that the negative effect of the Booker on consumer satisfaction is indeed driven by a misalignment in taste between the members of the jury and the public.
+We then report a series of findings showing that the negative effect of the Booker on consumer satisfaction is driven by a misalignment between the jury and public tastes, rather than by elevated expectations caused by the prize.
 We first replicate our baseline analyses, but this time we focus on a prize awarded by readers: the Goodreads Choice Award for Fiction.
-Like the Booker, the Goodreads prize provides visibility to a book and is a signal of quality.
+The rationale of that test is that, like the Booker, the Goodreads prize provides visibility to a book and is a signal of quality.
 Unlike the Booker, however, the prize is awarded by a jury of laypeople whose tastes are arguably closer to those of the average reader, which should therefore result in less consumer dissatisfaction.
 Supporting this idea, our results show that the Goodreads prize has no negative effect on satisfaction despite boosting sales.

-We then leverage the variations in the Booker jury across editions to assess how its composition affects consumer satisfaction.
+In a second series of tests, we leverage a distinctive feature of the Booker - that is, the fact that its jury changes annually - to conduct an original test on how the alignment between the jury's taste and that of the public affects consumer satisfaction.
 Specifically, as many jury members are authors themselves, we can condition the effect of the prize on the rating given by readers to the books written by those jury members.
-The idea is that if judges are able to write books that appeal to consumers, these judges might be more likely to select a book that consumers will also like.
+The idea is that if judges write books that appeal to consumers, these judges might be more likely to select a book that consumers will also like.
 In other terms, we use the rating of the books written by the jury as a proxy for their ability to award a book consumers will enjoy, either because the judges have the same taste as consumers or because they can correctly predict consumer preferences.
 Our findings confirm this premise: When a given year's judges' books receive higher ratings by readers, the effect of the prize on satisfaction is less negative and even becomes indistinguishable from zero for very high ratings.
 Furthermore, we show that when the cultural proximity of the jury members with the readers is higher - which can be interpreted as implying closer tastes with readers - the effect of the prize is also less negative.